 Focusing on solving stress seems like the right thing to do – but actually, it’s creating more concepts, ideas and thoughts around the stress itself – like mental scar tissue forming over a cut.

-With meditation, we want to focus on the present moment.
+With guided meditation, we want to focus on the present moment.
 Not on our story or ideas of what is stressing us out or even solutions for it.
 With our awareness focused on the present, our subconscious mind can slowly soften, relax and unwind from the stress naturally and in its own time.
 Don’t force anything – that creates more stress – not less!
+You can try out this guided meditation for stress to live in the present moment.

 2. Use your body to affect your mind